gandrein/coding_styles/README.md

 ##### Constructors
 * Generally avoid doing work in the constructor! (see [Doing work in constructors](https://google.github.io/styleguide/cppguide.html#Doing_Work_in_Constructors), for more details)
-* Avoid virtual method calls in constructors!
+* Constructors should never call virtual functions!
     * If the work calls virtual functions, these calls will not get dispatched to the subclass implementations.
 * Avoid initialization that can fail if you can't signal an error:
     * There is no easy way for constructors to signal errors unless exceptions are used.
 Exceptions are allowed in our style, ([see amendments](#amendments) TODO)!